 \section{Introduction and main result}

 The phenomenon of Oscillations (or vibrations) is popular in dynamical system.
 The study on its period (or the frequency) is very important in the applications of engineer or the other technology.
-Consider the conservative Newtonian model $\ddot{x}+g(x)=0$ or equivalently in the phase plane
+Consider the conservative Newtonian model $\ddot{x}+g(x)=0$ or equivalently Hamiltonian system in the phase plane

-It generates the classical one degree of freedom Hamiltonian vector fields on the plane with a ``kinetic + potential" Hamiltonian of the form $H(x,y)=\frac{y^2}{2}+G(x)=h$, where $G(x)=\int_0^xg(s)ds$ stands for the potential energy.
+It generates the classical one degree of freedom Hamiltonian vector fields with a ``kinetic + potential" Hamiltonian of the form $H(x,y)=\frac{y^2}{2}+G(x)=h$, where $G(x)=\int_0^xg(s)ds$ stands for the potential energy.

-Assume that the origin $O$ is the center of system \eqref{SN}, the biggest punctured neighborhood enclosing which is called the period annulus.
-In what follows we denote it by $\mathcal{P}$ and the projection of which onto $x-$axis by $(x_l,x_r)$.
-Note that the annulus $\mathcal{P}$ is foliated by periodic orbits.
-Assigning to each periodic oval in $\mathcal{P}$ its minimal period of the motion along it, then we define period function $T$ of the center.
+Assume that the origin $O$ is the center of system \eqref{SN}, the biggest punctured neighborhood enclosing which is called a period annulus.
+Denote it by $\mathcal{P}$, is foliated by periodic orbits.
+The projection of which onto $x-$axis by $(x_l,x_r)$.
+Assigning to each periodic oval in $\mathcal{P}$ its minimal period of the motion along it, then we get period function $T$ of the center.
 Since the period function is defined on the set of periodic orbits in $\mathcal{P}$, it is natural firstly to parameterize the set.
-Usually we parameterize it by the energy level $h$ of the periodic oval and denote the oval by $\Gamma_h$ accordingly.
+Usually parameterizing it by the energy level $h$ of the periodic oval and denote the oval by $\Gamma_h$ accordingly.
 It is known that for a given continuum of periodic orbits, the number, character (maximum or minimum) and distribution of critical periods do not depend on the particular parametrization of the set of periodic orbits applied.
 If the period function $T(h)$ is constant in a neighborhood of the center, the center is called isochronous.
 The isolated zeros $\hat{h}$ of the first order derivative of $T$ are called critical periods, accordingly the periodic oval $\Gamma_{\hat{h}}$ is called critical periodic orbit.
 The study on period function is closely related to two-point nonlinear boundary-value problem of ODEs \cite{CC} and some bifurcation problems such as subharmonic bifurcations of periodic oscillations and the bifurcation of steady-state solutions of a reaction-diffusion equation \cite{ZO,URABE,SCJS}.